xsipewe/otp/HOWTO/INSTALL.md

 On other supported systems, see [Advanced Configure][] on how to enable HiPE.

-If you are running on a platform supporting HiPE and if you have not disabled HiPE, you can compile a module into native code like this from the Erlang
+If you are running on a platform supporting HiPE and have not disabled HiPE, you can compile a module into native code as follows from the Erlang shell:
-shell:

     1> c(Module, native).